 In 1910 the Stravinsky family established winter quarters in Montreux-Clarens, situated in the French-speaking part of Switzerland, and spent their summers at their Ustilug estate in Ukraine.

 At the outbreak of WW1 the Stravinsky family decided to remain in Switzerland.
 They stayed at the conductor Ernest Ansermet’s home, and in 1915 moved to the Villa Rogivue in Morges, and later on to Maison Bornand.

+1927.
 At the age of twenty, Théodore Strawinsky had his first solo exhibition at the Galerie Aux Quatre Chemins in Paris.
 At his second exhibition at the same gallery, the visitors’ book showed the signatures and sketches of many prestigious visitors, including Rouault, Lifar, Sauguet, Goossens, Souvtchinsky, Ansermet, Diaghilev, and Lourié.

+1930 - 1932.
 After an idyllic summer holiday near Lake Paladru in Isère, where he visited Prokoviev who was staying in the region, Igor Stravinsky decided once again to move.

+Théodore studied for two years at the André Lhote academy in Paris.
 The family took up residence at château de la Veronnière in Voreppe, situated in the outskirts of Grenoble.

 Théodore took his first steps in the theatre world when he painted the sets for André Obey’s Loire, presented at the Théâtre du Vieux Colombier in Paris.
 This resulted in more than a dozen orders for costumes and sets in France, Belgium and Switzerland.